Lexy1972/Reverse-Engineer-a-Quntis-Monitor-LED-Bar-Controller/README.md

 # Why?

-It comes with a remote controller, so why make one?
+The Quntis Lightbar comes with a remote controller, so why make one?
 Well, I didn't like the original one.
 For one, the dim control is the outer ring and you have to turn it too much to dim for a reasonable amount.
 And I think the upper control should dim and the outer ring can be used for the color temperature.

 The main reason though, is that it was a good opportunity to learn how to reverse engineer such a RF device with an SDR tool like the HackRF.